taircode/pseudo-manifolds/README.md

 ### pseudo-manifolds

-This is undergrad work from the 2011 Cornell REU, here as backup to the original link at [here](https://pi.math.cornell.edu/~takhmejanov/pseudoManifolds.html).
+This is undergrad work from the 2011 Cornell REU, here as backup to the original [link](https://pi.math.cornell.edu/~takhmejanov/pseudoManifolds.html).

 ## Cornell summer 2011 Math Research Experience for Undergraduates (REU)